 Long description:

-Blending a deep understanding of clinical work and a broad range of artistic endeavours, this book will be key reading for psychoanalysts, psychotherapists, and any interested in understanding how psychoanalysis can inform art and life.
+Blending a deep understanding of clinical work and a broad range of artistic endeavours, this book will be key reading for psychoanalysts, psychotherapists, and anyone interested in understanding how psychoanalysis can inform art and life.

 'How might psychoanalytic ideas and thinking enhance our understanding and engagement with the creative arts and contemporary life?
 Based on the work of the longstanding Psychoanalytic Studies Course at the Tavistock Clinic, this book provides a surprisingly fresh approach to exploring this question.